 The other common heel issue is caused by the Achilles tendon which typically causes pain on the back of the heel bone.
 The Achilles tendon is the major tendon that connects your lower leg to the back of your heel.
-There are other causes of heel pain, too, including bone spurs.
+It can get inflamed or form bone spurs if it is tight and becomes painful.

 Heel pain should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 Playing Through Heel Pain

 Of the 26 bones in your foot, the heel bone (called the calcaneus) is the largest.
 The heel functions to give support to the weight of your body.
 When you run, walk or jump, your heel absorbs the impact of the foot coming into contact with the ground.
 Thus it is important to ensure your heel is healthy and pain free.

 Heel Pain Causes

 Symptoms of Heel Pain

 Heel pain rarely shows immediate symptoms, but rather appears gradually with no sign of injury.
-Your foot doctor can better tell you the most likely causes in your situation.
+Your foot doctor can explain the most likely causes in your situation.
 Symptoms are often triggered by walking barefoot on hard surfaces or wearing flat shoes or sandals and you can expect your foot doctor to instruct you on the best shoes to avoid having pain.